A Mountainous Landscape with a Waterfall, Kerstiaen de Keuninck, c. 1600

 Many visions of the future today conflate progress with individual convenience, flourishing with abundance.
 They lead us toward a world of greater material comfort, but less freedom and agency.
 They neglect the things that make our lives rich and meaningful and ours: the joy of learning, the satisfaction of mastery, the dignity of becoming ourselves through our own efforts.

 Soft Power is a space to explore the deeper, messier questions of the human condition: of dignity, beauty, freedom, agency, meaning, belonging.
+What is in need of changing?
+What is worth preserving?
+And how do we live well together?

 About me

-Soft Power is written by me, Ashley Zhang, a humanist and Storyteller at Imbue.
+Soft Power is written by me, Ashley Zhang, a unabashed humanist and Storyteller at Imbue.
 We’re an AI startup working to empower humans by building tools for anyone to shape their digital world for themselves.

 Soft Power is the early sketch of what I hope will grow into a publication.
 If you’d be interested in co-editing, writing, or just jamming on ideas, send me a note at ashleydzhang@gmail.com :)